cleecoloma/auth-api/README.md

 # Bearer Auth

->  **Authentication Server Phase 2: Token (Bearer) Authentication** Auth-server is able to allow a user to create an account as well as to handle Basic Authentication (user provides a username + password).
-When a “good” login happens, the user is considered to be “authenticated” and our auth-server generates a JWT signed “Token” which is returned to the application
+>  **Authentication Server Phase 3: Role Based Access Control** Being able to login is great.
+But controlling access at a more granular level is vital to creating a scalable system.
+In this lab, you will implement Role Based Access Control (RBAC) using an Access Control List (ACL), allowing to not only restrict access to routes for valid users, but also based on the individual permissions we give each user.

 ## Installation